 Doesn’t that sound yummy and appetising?

-Here is a photo that I took last week of the ingredients list from a typical supermarket loaf
+Here is a list of the ingredients from a typical supermarket loaf

 Some of the ingredients I recognised, but some of them I had to look up to find what part they played making the “bread.”

 * Yeast – makes the bread rise, although there are some suggestions that twice the amount of required yeast is used in this process.